 There are some factors we know can predispose athletes to shoulder instability.
 Athletes that have laxity in their shoulder, which refers to a ‘loose’ ligament/capsule complex, tend to have an excessive range of movement in the shoulder and are at higher risk of dislocating their shoulder.
 There are studies supporting that players in a contact sport who have poor isokinetic strength (the ability of a muscle to contract at a constant speed) of the shoulder may be at risk of injury.
 Athletes with asymmetry in their range of movement of the shoulder, particularly asymmetry in their rotational movements, are at greater risk.
 Impaired performance and/ or injury of the trunk and legs can increase the risk of a shoulder injury, particularly in overhead sports.
 There is some evidence suggesting that tackling fatigue in other contact sports such as rugby, leads to a decreased sense of shoulder joint position and this is a potential increase risk for injury.

 Phase 1: Rest and recovery phase

-Post surgery, athletes are put in a sling with the time frame dictated by their surgeon, often depicted by the extent of injury and type of surgery.
-We work closely with our shoulder surgeons to establish ‘a safe zone’ where the athlete can start exercising without putting strain on the repair.
+Post-surgery, athletes are put in a sling with the time frame dictated by their surgeon, often depicted by the extent of injury and type of surgery.
+We work closely with our shoulder surgeons to establish ‘a safe zone’ where the athlete can start exercising without putting a strain on the repair.
 It is essential that the rehabilitation team work closely with the player’s surgeon to get the balance right.
-Strict immobilisation can results in rotator cuff inhibition and muscular atrophy.
+Strict immobilisation can result in rotator cuff inhibition and muscular atrophy.
 Closed chain exercises (where the hand is in contact with a surface) are frequently used in the protective phase.
-This type of exercise creates relatively small joint movement, decreases joint shear and stimulates sense of joint position while protecting the repair.
+This type of exercise creates a relatively small joint movement, decreases joint shear and stimulates a sense of joint position while protecting the repair.